jschaf/mccc/somalia/instability.md

 limited economic opportunities and disadvantaged by failing infrastructure.
 The drivers of instability in Somalia are the failing infrastructure and stagnant economy which work to exclude Somalia's large youth social group, defined as ages 14-29.
-Somalia's nonexistent health and education infrastructure limit opportunities for the youth populace to escape conflict.
+Somalia's immature health and education infrastructure limit opportunities for the youth populace to mature into adulthood, providing easy recruits for local gangs and terrorist organizations.
 The economy is burdened with high unemployment and rampant inflation, and excludes youth from joining legitimate business enterprises.
 Somali youth, comprising almost half the population, drive instability by turning their frustration against the government, threatening to replay the events of the Arab Spring.
-The future of Somalia lies in their youth and Somalia is failing them.
+The future of Somalia lies in their youth and Somalia is failing to apply foreign aid to improve human development.

 <!-- Infrastructure -->